drewjohnson2/console-player/README.md

 | Python 3 | I wrote this program in python 3 so trying to run it with any other version will more than likely give you a real bad time.|

 ## Modification
-You'll need to modify a few lines of the source code to get in working with your system.
+You'll need to modify a few lines of the source code to get the player working with your system.
 Below I'll highlight the lines needed to get the player up and running on your system.

 ### Path for file importing
 On line 17 you'll see <br />